fangwei123456/spikingjelly/docs/source/activation_based_en/2_encoding.rst

 Periodic Encoder
 -----------------

-Periodic encoder :class:`spikingjelly.clock_driven.encoding.PoissonEncoder` is an encoder that periodically outputs spikes from a given spike sequence. ``spike`` is set at the initialization of ``PeriodicEncoder``, and we can also use :class:`spikingjelly.clock_driven.encoding.PoissonEncoder.encode` to set a new ``spike``.
+Periodic encoder :class:`spikingjelly.activation_based.encoding.PoissonEncoder` is an encoder that periodically outputs spikes from a given spike sequence. ``spike`` is set at the initialization of ``PeriodicEncoder``, and we can also use :class:`spikingjelly.activation_based.encoding.PoissonEncoder.encode` to set a new ``spike``.

 .. code-block:: python